he-yang/Excel-to-JSON/source/getstarted.md

 * Prepare your Excel sheet
 * Load your Excel Data in one of the two ways:
     1. `Load Excel to JSON in web browser`: Copy and Paste your Excel data in the text area, or
-    2. `Side-load Excel to JSON in Excel`: Select your date directly from Excel worksheet.
+    2. `Side-load Excel to JSON in Excel`: Select your date directly from Excel worksheet or let Excel to JSON to convert all (visible) sheets from Excel.
 * Set Conversion Settings
 * Click on "Go" button
 * You will later see the converted JSON below the "Go" button